-All of these headwall hikes require clear, preferably dry weather, because they are hazardous routes.
+All of these headwall hikes require clear, preferably dry weather because they are hazardous routes.
 (I would never climb them in winter conditions.)
-I took a one night trip last week to climb both of them in a narrow weather window that presented itself.
-It’s been a wet spring, with frequent rainfall, thunderstorms, and late snows that have made hiking theses trails difficult.
+I took a one-night trip last week to climb both of them in a narrow weather window that presented itself.
+It’s been a wet spring, with frequent rainfall, thunderstorms, and late snows that have made hiking these trails difficult.
 Much of the hiking here is above-treeline in full exposure and I’ve had enough close calls with lightning and hail in these mountains to postpone hikes and wait for better weather when the forecast is unfavorable.

 One of the good things about the Presidentials is that it has a highly connected network of trails, giving you many options to hike above or below treeline under better cover.
 I exploited that fact on this trip.

 What was the forecast for this trip?
-A high temperature of 50 degrees, 50% chance of rain showers in the afternoon, with winds diminishing to 40-50 mph on the first day, clearing in the evening with lows near 40 degree.
+A high temperature of 50 degrees, 50% chance of rain showers in the afternoon, with winds diminishing to 40-50 mph on the first day, clearing in the evening with lows near 40 degrees.
 On the second day, the forecast called for temperatures in the high 50’s, clear and sunny, with winds dropping to 25 mph.
-Not perfect, but I figured I’d hike in to the base of King Ravine and make a go-no go decision based on weather it was raining or not when I arrived.
+Not perfect, but I figured I’d hike into the base of King Ravine and make a go-no-go decision based on whether it was raining or not when I arrived.
 I had no desire to hike up the King Ravine headwall in the rain, which ascends 1500′ in 0.6 miles.